 What is it called when you feel no love?

-What happens if you lack love?
+What happens to people without love?

-What is love detachment?
+What is empty love in a relationship?

 - Previous Article